ajwdewit/pcse/doc/pcse_intro.rst

 Why Python
 ----------
 PCSE was first and foremost developed from a scientific need, to be able to quickly adapt models and test ideas.
-In science, Python is quickly becoming a tool for implementing algorithms, visualization and explorative analysis due to its clear syntax and ease of use.
+In science, Python is a well established tool for implementing algorithms, visualization and explorative analysis due to its clear syntax and ease of use.
 An additional advantage is that the C implementation of Python can be easily interfaced with routines written in FORTRAN and therefore many FORTRAN routines can be reused by simulation models written with PCSE.